Woorank/woorank-theme/README.md

 ## Development instructions

-+ Create a AWS config file on the root folder of the project.
++ Create a AWS config file on the root folder of the project with following fields:
-+ Name it awsConfig.json based on this template.
-+ Fill it with **sensible** data from AWS.

 ```json
 {